scensorECHO/pami/README.md

 <h1>Python Asset Management Inserter</h1>
 Interacts with the user to input asset data into the web portal using Python and Selenium.
+All data/log files are ignored, and the script is otherwise unable to be utilized outside of the intranet.

 Later implementations:.
   - may utilize a concurrent thread driving PhantomJS to input assets as user data is collected